 Congrats!
 Wait until afterwards so you aren't making any big changes to your diet while you are pregnant.
 You have to be careful about taking herbs while you are pregnant too.
 Be as healthy as you can through your pregnancy and save the Cleanse until after you have had your baby.
 It is the perfect thing for a new mother to do because it is so nourishing and supportive for you and you can make it in one big batch and forget about cooking for 3 days!

 If you're breastfeeding you may want to wait until you're finished as your body is already working hard to produce milk.
 Some more intense detoxes aren't suitable whilst nursing, speak to your Doctor or midwife first for guidance and also to check any issues with the herbs.

 I have a medical condition and am on medication.
 Can I still do the Cleanse?

-Check with your doctor/pharmacist first that there are no contradictions with any of the herbs or any other reasons you shouldn't go ahead.
+Check with your doctor/pharmacist first and also make sure there are no contradictions with any of the herbs, or any other medical reasons you shouldn't go ahead.
 See below for full ingredients list.